hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/kualastyle/via_webdriver.md

 *   **Missing `pprint` import:** The code uses `pprint` (likely for pretty printing the list of product URLs), but it's not imported.
 *   **`list_products_in_categoryy` variable name error:** The variable name `list_products_in_categoryy` appears to be a typo.
 Should be `list_products_in_category`.
 *   **Error Handling:** The code lacks error handling (e.g., using a `try...except` block) for potential issues like the page not loading properly or the locators not being found.
 This will cause the application to crash if something unexpected occurs.
 *   **Dynamic Locators:**  The locators (`l['product_links']`) are hardcoded, which might not be suitable for websites with dynamic content.
-Consider strategies for dynamic locator generation.
+Consider Startegies for dynamic locator generation.
 If the website structure changes, these locators might break.
 *   **`d.execute_locator`:** It's crucial to have the definition of `execute_locator` to understand how it works and the parameters to ensure proper functionality.
 This function is likely part of a `WebDriver` implementation, not a standard Python function.
 It's not a common function and needs clarification on how to use it.
 *   **Type Hinting Improvement:**  `list[str, str, None]` should be `list[tuple[str, str]]` or `list[tuple[str, str, ...]]`, or `List[str]` if you are working with single string URLs.